4 alternatives to seated meditation

 4. Daily life practice meditation

 If you want to try meditation but are unsure where to begin, you might benefit from working alongside a practitioner.
-Learn more about guided meditation on Therapy Directory.
+Learn more about guided meditation or find a guided meditation practitioner near you on Therapy Directory.

 Share this article with a friend